MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/configure-a-native-mode-report-server-scale-out-deployment.md

     - Use the Reporting Services Configuration tool to complete the scale-out by joining new report server instances to the first report server instance already connected to the report server database.
     - Use SQL Server Reporting Services Enterprise Edition.
 See [SQL Server Reporting Services features supported by editions](../reporting-services-features-supported-by-the-editions-of-sql-server-2016.md) for details.

-## To install a SQL Server instance to host the report server databases
+## Install a SQL Server instance to host the report server databases

 1. Install a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance on a computer that will host the report server databases.
 At a minimum, install [!INCLUDE[ssDEnoversion](../../includes/ssdenoversion-md.md)] and [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)].